MERYEM-AD/Professional-README-Generator/README.md

 # Extra developing code :

-* I have embend the copyright license into the generated ReadMe file instead of return a link and redirect the user to a webpage to read the license used.
+* I have embend the copyright license into the generated ReadMe file instead of return a link and redirect the user to a webpage to read the license used by working with  **File System Module**
+.
 # GitBash & GitHub:

 * Commit with msg every modification in code.